jeduan/corona-offlinequeue/README.md

 * `debug` (boolean) log debug messages to the console. default `false`
 * `detectNetwork` (boolean) automatically pause/resume the queue if connection is lost. default: `true`
 * `preprocess` (function) processes an object before enqueuing.
 For example to add request headers.
+* `maxAttempts` (integer) defines how many times the queue will retry this request before giving up. (default 3)
+* `enqueueDelay` (integer) defines how many miliseconds to wait before retrying a failed request
+* `onFail` (function) this will receive the enqueued table when the request has failed more than `maxAttempts` times